limegimlet/covid_dataviz/index.md

 ## Overall incidence rate down in most departments

-Nov 14: the majority of mainland France departments have seen their `incid_tous` rates decrease since the confinement began.
+As of Nov 14, over 80 of the 96 mainland France departments have seen `incid_tous` rates decrease since confinement began.

-Also, to make sure the decreases aren't just due to less testing, these counts are based on % change of `incid_tous` less the % change  the `tx_depistage`.

 {% raw %}<iframe width="100%" height="500" frameborder="0" scrolling="no" src="//plotly.com/~limegimlet/285.embed?showlink=false"></iframe>
 {% endraw %}

+<blockquote><b>Data notes</b>: to make sure these decreases aren't simply due to less testing, these counts are based on the net incidence rate change: the % change of `incid_tous` less the % change of the `tx_depistage`.</blockquote>

 For a daily breakdown by department, [check out these heatmaps](confined.md){:target="_blank"}.

-### Where's the alert map?

-Nov 14: The alert map has been moved off this page for the time being.
-The alert triggers no longer make sense now that incidence rates have begun falling, since they drop so much quicker than ICU saturation rates.

-For example, we now have departments back down to the `alerte` level because `incid_tous` has gone below 150 cases for 100k population, but `rea%` is still above 60%.
-In some departments, regional ICU saturation is at 97% but incidence rates are now relatively low.

-How do you classify these?
-Even the government now has abandoned their official alert map.

-Nevertheless, for the sake of consistency & transparency, you can still view my map [here](alerts.html).
+## Elderly incidence rate changes are still TBD.

+Coming soon.
+It takes a few more steps to calculate net changes in elderly incidence rates, since it requires the elderly testing rate first.

 ## ICU saturation is still growing in nearly all departments

-Unfortunately, it looks like confinement has had zero effect so far for ICU occupancy by Covid patients.
+By contrast, there are now _more_ departments where ICU occupancy by Covid patients (`rea%_dep`) is increasing than there was at the beginning of confinement.

 {% raw %}<iframe width="100%" height="500" frameborder="0" scrolling="no" src="//plotly.com/~limegimlet/283.embed?showlink=false"></iframe>
 {% endraw %}